gnarlsmarley/kinect_pointcloud/README.md

 Point cloud visuals application for use with Microsoft Kinect based on the point cloud example code by Daniel Shiffman.

-Most major change was adding Syphon support so that output can be used natively by other applications
+Most major change was adding Syphon support so that output can be used natively by other applications.

 ## Planned additons
 - MIDI support